 Opening a business in any overseas territory brings issues.
 Moving staff across the world means lengthy processes to obtain visas and work permits.
 When employees are in place, who will handle payroll?
 How will your company deal with regulations on taxation, entitlements and benefits, termination, and severance?
-Drawing up an expansion blueprint is not enough.
+Drawing up an international expansion blueprint is not enough.
 Your business plan will have to answer all these questions.

 South Korea generally welcomes foreign investment, with incentives available through such as the Special Tax Treatment Control Act and economic free zones.
 However, it is vital to understand the market and investment restrictions.
 The Korean Standard Industrial Classification lists over 60 sectors where foreign investment is prohibited and close to 30 where it is restricted.

 There are other issues, too.
 Where will you find manufacturers, offices, and distributors?

 - Provinces – South Korea has nine provinces: Gyeongsangnam-do, Gyeongsangbuk-do, Jeollanam-do, Jeollabuk-do, Jeju Special Self-Governing Province, Gangwon-do, Chungcheongnam-do, Chungcheongbuk-do, and Gyeonggi-do.
 Additionally, there are six metropolitan cities – Busan, Daegu, Daejon, Geangju, Ulsan and the self-governing city of Sejong

 - Economy – GDP 1,823 billion US dollars in 2021

 - Leading Sectors by GDP – Manufacturing, wholesale and retail trade, business, real estate, finance and insurance, administration and defense